 How to Empty the Stoma Appliance

-The stoma appliance should be emptied when it is between ⅓ to ½ full.
+The stoma appliance should be emptied when it is between one-third and half full (WACHS 2025).

 - Explain the procedure and obtain consent from the client